How Much Does It Cost to Repave a Driveway in 2025?

 While repaving a driveway requires professional expertise, there are several ways to keep your project on budget:

-• Maintain your driveway regularly.
-Sealing an asphalt driveway every two to three years can extend its lifespan and help you avoid costly repairs.
+• Stay on top of maintenance.
+Sealing asphalt every two to three years can add years to its life and reduce the need for costly repairs.

 • Plan your project for the off-season.
-Driveway contractors are busiest in early spring, so scheduling your project in the fall might get you better rates.
+Driveway contractors are busiest in early spring, so scheduling your project for the fall may result in better rates.

 • Consider resurfacing instead of repaving.
 If your driveway is structurally sound, resurfacing can give it a fresh look at a lower cost.